bbtgnn/GTL/README.md

 # GTL
 GTL (or Generatore Tipografico di Libertà) is a Python set of libraries for the creation of generative fonts.<br />

-The program generate a typeface (.otf) from a "lazy-discrete" description (for each letter) and a set of instructions to "translate" the "brutal-discrete" description (a syntax).
+The program generate a typeface (.ufo) from a "lazy-discrete" description (for each letter) and a set of instructions to "translate" the "brutal-discrete" description (a syntax).

 With this tool you can create lazy-discrete-typefaces (saving a lot of time!).
 We believe this is the best brutal ruled-based-typography development tool.